11 Apr How to Write Engaging Instagram and Facebook Captions

 When I am writing an Instagram or Facebook caption for our clients, I ask myself these questions so that I can help our clients earn the most return for a post.
 Don’t let your pictures and content go to waste with boring captions.

-If you feel stuck or simply don’t feel like you have the time to write engaging social media captions, reach out to me via email and we can discuss your social media needs even further: Sara@germono.com
+If you feel stuck or simply don’t feel like you have the time to write engaging social media captions, reach out to us via email at firstname.lastname@example.org and we can discuss your social media needs even further!

-I look forward to seeing all of those engaging social media captions the next time I jump onto my feeds!
+We look forward to seeing all of those engaging social media captions the next time we jump onto our feeds!